CMSgov/ab2d-pdp-documentation/docs/Production Access.md

 #### Download the Files

-This process will only download the files once.
-Running again will not overwrite the files but will also not download anything.
+This process will only download the files.
+Running again will overwrite the files.
-If the download script fails you can run it again without worrying about overwriting files.

 1. In the same shell used to prepare the environment variables, download the files: